LAL-project/python-interface/instructions/installation-python-interface-sources-windows.md

 Now you can actually compile the Python interface.

+### Not for Anaconda

-### Release compilation and installation
+For a release compilation and installation of the python interface, issue the following commands

 	$ ./compile.sh --build=release --envir=distribution
 	$ ./compile.sh --build=release --envir=distribution --install

-### Debug compilation and installation
+For a debug compilation and installation of the python interface, issue the following commands

 	$ ./compile.sh --build=debug --envir=distribution
 	$ ./compile.sh --build=debug --envir=distribution --install

-## Using the Python interface in Anaconda
+### For Anaconda

+Similarly as before (but not exactly!), compile the library in debug and/or release mode.

+For a release compilation and installation of the python interface, issue the following commands

+	$ ./compile.sh --build=release --envir=distribution --anaconda
+	$ ./compile.sh --build=release --envir=distribution --anaconda --install

+For a debug compilation and installation of the python interface, issue the following commands

+	$ ./compile.sh --build=debug --envir=distribution --anaconda
+	$ ./compile.sh --build=debug --envir=distribution --anaconda --install

 It remains one final step.
 This step is about moving the `.dll` files to the appropriate directory within Anaconda, in particular within the directories

 	(1) C:/Users/%Username/anaconda3/Lib/site-packages/lal
 	(2) C:/Users/%Username/anaconda3/Lib/site-packages/laldebug

-First, copy into directories (1) and (2) the file
+Now, copy the file

 	C:/msys64/mingw64/bin/libstdc++-6.dll

-### For release builds

-Copy to (1) the `liblal.dll` file generated during the [release compilation of the sources](https://github.com/LAL-project/linear-arrangement-library/blob/master/instructions/installation-library-sources-windows.md).
+- (release builds) to directory (1) the `liblal.dll` file generated during the [release compilation of the sources](https://github.com/LAL-project/linear-arrangement-library/blob/master/instructions/installation-library-sources-windows.md).

-### For debug builds

-Copy to (1) the `liblaldebug.dll` file generated during the [debug compilation of the sources](https://github.com/LAL-project/linear-arrangement-library/blob/master/instructions/installation-library-sources-windows.md).
+- (debug builds) to directory (2) the `liblaldebug.dll` file generated during the [debug compilation of the sources](https://github.com/LAL-project/linear-arrangement-library/blob/master/instructions/installation-library-sources-windows.md).